-All course assignments are due by last day of the semester.
+All course assignments are due by the last day of the semester.
 Student may apply for "Incomplete" if he or she cannot meet the deadline.

-1. Student who needs apply for an "Incomplete" for the course, must meet the following requirements:

-- ❖ Severe medical conditions (must submit letter of proof from the doctors) - Bereavement (with brief description) - ❖ Unexpected severe circumstances (must attach a letter of explanation) - 2.
-Student who has met any of the above requirements, may request an "Incomplete" on the grade, by submitting an application form for Incomplete, approved by the Academic Office, before the due date of the assignments (for DMin /PhD students); or by the last day of the semester (for master students), and should pay the required fee, \$100 (per application). - 3.
-If an "Incomplete" is granted, the unfinished course works should be due and received by the professor within three months (DMin/ThM/PhD within six months).
+- 1. Student who needs apply for an "Incomplete" for the course, must meet the following requirements: - Severe medical conditions (must submit letter of proof from the doctors) - Bereavement (with brief description) - Unexpected severe circumstances (must attach a letter of explanation) - 2.
+Student who has met any of the above requirements, may request an "Incomplete" on the grade, by submitting an application form for Incomplete, approved by the Academic Office, by the last day of the semester, and should pay the required fee, \$100 (per application). - 3.
+If an "Incomplete" is granted, the unfinished course works should be due and received by the professor within six weeks.
 Then the "Incomplete" course will be changed to a regular grade (A-~C- or F).
 All "Incomplete" courses will, automatically, receive one grade down from the given grade (e.g. from A- to B+). - 4.
-If the course works cannot be completed within the given time, the instructor will determine whether a reduced grade or a grade of F is warranted, based on the policy published in the course syllabus.
-Students receiving F grade for a core course must retake the course. - 5.
+If the course work cannot be completed within the given time, the instructor will determine whether a reduced grade or a grade of F is warranted, based on the policy published in the course syllabus.
+Students receiving an F grade for a core course must retake the course. - 5.
 Each "Incomplete" course may be extended one time only.
 Renewal of extension will not be granted.
 Students will only be allowed a maximum of three "Incomplete" in total.